-Updated May 15, 2020 to reflect the cancellation of Open Streets Franklin planned for July 12th, the cancellation of Open Streets East Lake planned for July 26th, and the addition of a date for Open Streets Nicollet, planned for September 20th.
+Updated June 5, 2020 to reflect the cancellation of Open Streets Franklin planned for July 12th, the cancellation of Open Streets East Lake planned for July 26th, and the cancellation of Open Streets Northeast planned for August 2nd.

 Open Streets Minneapolis plans to return for the 10th consecutive year.
-Our Streets Minneapolis is pleased to announce three Open Streets Minneapolis event dates, with two more events planned to take place at dates that are yet to be determined.
+Our Streets Minneapolis plans to host two Open Streets Minneapolis events in September, with two more events potentially taking place in October.

 Open Streets Minneapolis is part of a global movement to make streets places that put people first.
 During these free, family-friendly events local nonprofit Our Streets Minneapolis partners with the City of Minneapolis to temporarily close major thoroughfares to car traffic, opening them to people biking, walking, rolling, and connecting with neighbors and local businesses.